dechamps/RudeWindowFixer/README.md

 However, there is a case where Windows will drop the "always on top" property and will put the taskbar behind all other windows.
-This happens when Windows believes the top (foreground) window is a full screen application.
-This is to prevent the taskbar from obscuring the full screen application.
+This happens when Windows believes the user is interacting with a full screen application.
+This prevents the taskbar from obscuring the full screen application.

 ### The Rude Window Manager

 In internal Windows code, this full screen detection logic is implemented in an internal class called the *rude window manager* (`twinui!CGlobalRudeWindowManager`, also running in `explorer.exe`).
-Internally, the code uses the term *rude window* to refer to a full screen window, and to a *rude monitor* to refer to a monitor on which the top window is a rude (full screen) window.
+Internally, the code uses the term *rude monitor* to refer to a monitor on which the top window is a full screen window.
 RudeWindowFixer is named after this terminology.

 (If you are lucky enough to have access to the Windows source, you will find this code in `shell\twinui\rudewindowmanager\lib\globalrudewindowmanager.cpp`.)